\"Writing.Com

 *Burstv*A Review from the Paper Doll Gang*Burstv*

-Hi, very thankful !
+Hi, very thankful Author Icon!

-As part of this week's homework assignment, I have just finished reading your story, "The Night, and was inspired to offer you a few comments.
+As part of this week's homework assignment, I have just finished reading your story, "The NightOpen in new Window., and was inspired to offer you a few comments.
 Please remember that these are the thoughts of only one reader, so you should take whatever insights you find useful and completely disregard everything else. *Smile*

 *Penv*Initial Thoughts: